skydivr12/pic_frame/README.md

 On a fresh install of Raspberry Pi OS with desktop, Copy the pic_frame directory into your home directory.
-Run install script with 'bash install_master.sh'
-There are 2 points of user interaction during the install process.
+Run install script with 'bash pic_frame/install_master.sh' There are 2 points of user interaction during the install process.
 Follow the instructions and once the installation is complete the pictureframe can be operational.